DennyDaVjncj/daVjncjFjnance/README.md

-# 📈 daVjncjFjnance: development to begin 4/1/21
+# 📈 daVjncjFjnance
-a fintech application: stock brokerage
+a fintech application: stock brokerage development to begin 4/15/21